 I commend you for your decision to seek public office.
-The success of our democratic system relies on citizen involvement, both at the ballot box and the rostrum.
-To participate as a candidate is to commit your time and energy to your community, and this invaluable contribution is deserving of our respect and support.
+The success of our democratic system relies on citizen involvement as voters and candidates.
+Running for office is a commitment of your time and energy to your community, and this invaluable contribution deserves respect and support.

-As a candidate for office, you are now responsible for the legalities of candidacy, campaigning and financial reporting.
+As a candidate for office, you are now responsible for the legalities of candidacy, campaigning, and financial reporting.
 The process can be confusing, even for the most seasoned candidates.

-We have developed this Candidate Guide, and we will hold two online Candidate Seminars, to help you understand your responsibilities and resources in the June 7, 2022 Statewide Direct Primary Election.
+We have developed this Candidate Guide and we will hold two online Candidate Seminars to provide resources and help you understand your responsibilities in the November 8, 2022 Statewide General Election.
 I highly recommend that you attend one of these online seminars.
-Even if you have run for office before, these briefings will ensure your understanding of current laws, forms, reporting rules and campaign management tips.
-Immediately following each Candidate Seminar, we offer a seminar on Voter Data.
-This session will inform you on what data is available and how to obtain it.
+Even if you have run for office before, these briefings will ensure your understanding of current laws, forms, reporting rules, and campaign management tips.